- Why you need to spend at least six months on the ground at any business you buy.

 After all, some Acquisition Entrepreneurs invest hundreds of thousands of dollars of their own capital into buying a business.
 Would you want a stranger managing that investment?
 After all, it's not like having an advisor manage stocks and bonds, where you can check the market daily.

-“What do you know about what's happening on a day to day if you're not there?”
+“What do you know about what's happening daily if you're not there?”
 Brian says.
-“It may be that you can start to transition to a general manager in the first six months, but you're going to be turning over so many rocks and ensuring that the right people are in the right seats, it often takes longer”
+“It may be that you can start to transition to a general manager in the first six months, but you're going to be turning over so many rocks and ensuring that the right people are in the right seats.
+It often takes longer.”

-It’s important to learn the nuances of the business’ so that you know how it works, and understand the nuances of the operations and the personal dynamics within the company.
-Otherwise, you’re just hoping whoever ends up managing the business is doing the right thing.
+It’s important to learn the nuances of the business so that you know how it works and understand the nuances of the operations and the personal dynamics within the company.
+Otherwise, you just hope whoever manages the business is doing the right thing.

 “I think that comes as a shock to some people because they think they can just hire somebody and manage that person to run the business,” Quinn agrees.
-“The reality is that you’re going to spend at least the first three months getting to know the business.
-The first six months you're trying to understand the business well enough so that you can put the proper people in place to run that business and you could focus on the big picture and the future of that company.”
+“The reality is that you will spend at least the first three months getting to know the business.
+The first six months, you're trying to understand the business well enough so that you can put the proper people in place to run that business, and you could focus on the big picture and the future of that company.”